Quartic Gauss sums over primes and metaplectic theta functions: Onodera's and Goldmakher--Louvel's quadratic large sieve over

 \section{Onodera's and Goldmakher--Louvel's quadratic large sieve over $\mathbb{Q}(i)$}

 We record here Onodera's quadratic large sieve over $\mathbb{Q}(i)$ \cite{On}.
 Onodera's result was a mild generalisation of Heath-Brown's famous quadratic large sieve over $\mathbb{Q}$ \cite{HB1}.
-Goldmakher and Louvel \cite{GL} subsquently generalised these results to more general number fields.
+Goldmakher and Louvel \cite{GL} subsequently generalised these results to more general number fields.

 \begin{theorem}{\emph{\cite[Theorem~1]{On}, \cite[Corollary~1.2]{GL} }} Let $\{a_n\}$ be an arbitrary complex sequence, $M,N \geq 1$, and $\varepsilon>0$.
 Then we have

 \end{theorem}